 Double glazing is a popular home improvement option that provides several benefits throughout the year, particularly in the very cold and hot months.
 Double Glazing is where two panes of glass are separated by a layer of air and are used in a home's windows & doors.
 This effectively provides another layer of insulation for your home decreasing heat lost through a traditional single-pane window.
 Consumer NZ Double Glazing.
 This will also help to maintain a cooler home in the summer by reducing the transfer of heat from the outside to the inside.

 In the past, windows were fitted with a single pane of glass, which proved to be a particularly efficient heat conductor.
-Ongoing research has shown that adding a second pane of glass, with a sealed pocket of air (or gas) in the middle, dramatically reduces the loss of heat through windows.
+Ongoing research has shown that adding a second pane of glass, with a sealed pocket of air or specialised gas in the middle, dramatically reduces the loss of heat through windows.

-Where an Insulating Glass Unit (IGU) is integrated into current aluminium joinery.
-Fixed windows only require some of the extrusions replaced, whereas opening windows require a new frame.
+This is where an Insulating Glass Unit (IGU) is integrated into the current aluminium joinery.
+Most fixed windows will require some of the frames to be replaced, whereas opening windows will need a new frame.

 This is where an existing window has a second pane of glass, or an acrylic sheet, attached on the inside.
 The gap between the inner and outer pane provides a thermal barrier to help prevent heat loss.